 What resources did you use to help you through this process?

 At the beginning, we ready everything that we could find about debt, wealth, and family finance.
 This includes books by Dave Ramsey, Robert Kiyosaki, Jean Chatzky, and many more.
-My wife and I also blogged about the process of paying off debt on our website, See Debt Run, and the interactions, support, and knowledge that we were able to get from the financial blogging community was an invaluable resource.
+My wife and I also blogged about the process of paying off debt on our website, See Debt Run.
+The interactions, support, and knowledge that we were able to get from the financial blogging community was an invaluable resource.

 Did you face any challenges along the way?